 Lucie L. Guernsey has had over 25 years of credit, financial and commercial banking experience in the global Media and Entertainment Industries.
 Her 25 years’ experience encompasses the film, television, cable, broadcasting, music, gaming and publishing industries and her broad expertise includes activities such as Structured Loans, Single Purpose Loans, Private Equity, European Capital Markets, Bank Syndications and Private Placements.
 Ms. Guernsey has had experience in the specialized area of Media and Entertainment in both traditional and investment banking areas.
 Ms. Guernsey recently resigned as a Board Member (Non-Executive) of First State Holding Co (Jersey) Ltd which is a Fund that owns and manages a large music catalog.
 She is also a Managing Director, USA, at Woodland Bay Capital Ltd, a Vancouver based company organized to arrange for a variety of production services, including arranging for the monetization of Canadian tax rebates for content copyright owners.
 Ms. Guernsey was also the Chief Investment Officer for the fully allocated Cedar Lane Entertainment Fund.
 Ms. Guernsey has also worked at IDB Bank’s Entertainment, Sports and Media team.
 Prior to IDB, Ms.Guernsey ran a global Media and Entertainment Group at WestLB.
 Ms. Guernsey has spoken at a number of seminars and panel discussions at Columbia University, The New York Film Forum and New York University’s MBA School.

-David Henry is a First Vice President and Senior Relationship Manager Bank Leumi USA Media & Entertainment Group.
-Previously, he was Senior Vice President and Managing Director, East West Bank’s Entertainment Banking Group in Beverly Hills.
+David Henry is a Managing Director at Alvarium in Los Angeles.
+Previously, he was Senior Vice President and Managing Director, Bank Leumi as well as East West Bank’s Entertainment Banking Group in Beverly Hills.
 Bank Leumi USA provides customized financial services to the entertainment industry, with a focus on film and television clients in the U.S., Canada, United Kingdom and Europe.
 Prior to that he was Senior Vice President & Manager of the Entertainment Banking Group at Bank Leumi USA and the Entertainment Industries Group at U.S. Bank.
 During his 20 year tenure in the media & entertainment industry, Mr. Henry has been involved with the financing of over 200 motion pictures and television series.